cleon30/cerberus/README.md

 In order to get the 10 SOL just run ```solana airdrop 2 ~/.config/solana/id.json``` 5 times until you get them.

+Having completed that, please execute this to build and deploy the anchor program:
 ```bash
 anchor build
 anchor deploy